 Aside from our collection of historic steam and diesel locomotives, coaches and wagons, the Railway has plenty for you to see and do during your visit.

 The last section of viaduct is straight and leads onto a high embankment where the only intermediate station can be found – Milton Regis (Asda) Halt.
-This station is accessed through a gate from the car park of Asda, it has been closed since late 2012 due to severe vandalism.
+This station is accessed through a gate from the car park of Asda but has been closed since late 2012 due to severe vandalism.

 This area used to be the location of Midway Sidings, where trains would wait their turn to cross the Viaduct to Sittingbourne.
 Short trains hauled by the smaller locomotives were connected together here for bigger locos to take them onwards to Kemsley Mill or Ridham Dock.

 Another straight section follows, where on the right hand side of the line a pipeline can be seen running in parallel with the Railway.
 You will have seen it alongside the train for most of the journey so far.
 The pipeline used to carry high pressure steam from the power station at Kemsley Mill to Sittingbourne Mill to run the machinery, hot water and effluent would return in adjacent pipes.
 A more recent and now scrapped pipeline used to be carried on the concrete bases that also follow the line.
 A pipe bridge appears for no obvious reason just as the train slows for One Mile Bend, this was Council Crossing and accessed the former tip (now a household waste and recycling centre).

 One Mile Bend is a sharp left curve and leads the Railway through Milton Creek Country Park, but more on that later.
 The train will slow down for Burley Crossing.
 There are two pipe bridges here, the first used to cross a branch line to Burley’s Wharf on Milton Creek and the second is Burley Crossing, a former brickfield line.